Responding to Ebola

 Our graduates play leading roles in health fields around the world and our research investigates diseases which affect millions of lives, including cancer, obesity, chronic disease and ageing, neurosciences and mental health, infectious diseases, and reproductive, maternal and child health.

-The Medical Research Future Fund (MRFF) is one of the most important initiatives in Australia’s history to ensure that Australia stays at the leading edge of medical science and continues to transform the health of our nation.
-Ensure the MRFF becomes a reality. www.imagineahealthierfuture.org.
+The Medical Research Future Fund (MRFF) is an initiative to ensure that Australia stays at the leading edge of medical science and continues to transform the health of our nation.
+Ensure the MRFF becomes a reality.